Simple Family Organization:

 They must also save money.
 Every week, each child is required to add a small, flat-rate to their savings in the allowance system.
 They really don’t like dropping those coins and bills into their savings envelope.
 “Why can’t we spend this?” they ask.
 We want them to understand the concept of saving and “paying yourself first.”
 (This is also an introduction to the painful reality of paying taxes.)
 Every so often, we take them to deposit their savings in the bank.

 We’ve made several attempts at allowance systems in the past.
 All of them were “reward-based.”
 In theory, I love the concept of having a reward-based allowance system.

-We devised this allowance system solution after we became crystal clear about our objectives.
-What did we really want to accomplish with an allowance system?
+We devised this allowance system after we became crystal clear about our objectives; what did we really want to accomplish with an allowance system?

 Together, my husband and I agreed we wanted to:

 - Inspire our children to care for and appreciate what they have.